wanyuenmei/quilt/docs/GettingStarted.md

 ```

 ### Install Spec Dependencies
-The Nginx spec depends on the `@quilt/quilt` module.
-More complicated specs
+The Nginx blueprint depends on the `@quilt/quilt` module.
+More complicated
+blueprints
 may have other dependencies that would get pulled in as well.
 To install all
 dependencies, run `npm install .`.